isogeo/isogeo-plugin-qgis/README.md

 ## Purpose ##

-* allow Isogeo users to search for datas in their metadata catalogs and add it to a QGIS project ;
+* allow Isogeo users to search for datas in their own and external metadata catalogs and add it to a QGIS project ;
-* this is still an **experimental plugin** (waiting for QGIS approbation before to be distributed inside the epxrimental release channel)
+* this is still an **experimental plugin** (distributed through the experimental release channel).

 ## How does it works ##